-This post was originally published in January 2023.
-Last updated: October 2024.
+This post was originally published in October 2024.
+Last updated: October 2025.

-Whether it’s attached to your house or a detached and freestanding structure, a garage is a valuable extension of your home.
+Whether it’s attached to your house or a detached, freestanding structure, a garage is a valuable extension of your home.
 The extra square footage offers secure storage space, a place to park your car and protect it from the weather, and it can even add resale value to your home when it’s time to sell.
 But how much does it actually cost to build a garage?

 If you don’t have a garage and want to add one to your property, it’s important to note that the cost to build a garage varies significantly depending on size, location, the materials you choose to build with, and whether you want a bare-bones structure or a fully finished space.

-*All prices listed in this post are in USD and represent a national average.
+All prices listed in this post are in USD and represent a national average.
 Actual pricing may vary depending on your region and the materials you choose to build with.
-Last updated: October 2024.
+Last updated: October 2025.

 What Pricing Factors Should I Consider When Building a Garage?